 Did you know that your Indramat servo motor has a battery?
 Indramat motors like the MKD and MKE series use a battery to store absolute position information.
-Since an Indramat servo battery has a 10-year lifespan, many people don’t have experience replacing them.
+Since an Indramat servo battery has a 10-year lifespan, most people don’t have experience replacing them.

 If Freddie – who was around when the system was first installed and took care of all your Indramat maintenance – replaced the battery a decade ago and retired last year, get ready to deal with your first battery replacement.

 An F248 error message indicates low battery voltage.
 You see this message generated once your Indramat servo battery falls below 2.8 volts.

 Don’t panic, but act quickly.
 You only have a couple of weeks to change your battery before losing information, risking malfunction, and dealing with preventable downtime.

 There are some things you should know about handling your Indramat battery.